 The 2010 Community Needs Assessment Survey measured the ways respondents learn about recreation programs.
 These included the City Currents (67%), the Recreation Guide (45%), program fliers (44%) and word of mouth (43%).
-The most common reasons preventing households from using City programs and facilities were, "too busy" or "not interested" (32%), "program times are inconvenient"(32%), and "didn't know what was being offered" (21%).
-A communitywide recreation programming strategic plan would include implementation strategies to create a public outreach plan that would target specific communication vehicles to better inform residents of communitywide programs and events.
+The most common reasons preventing households from using City programs and facilities were, "too busy" or "not interested" (32%), "program times are inconvenient" (32%), and "didn't know what was being offered" (21%).
+A recreation programming strategic plan would include implementation strategies resulting in a public outreach plan.
+This would target specific modes of communication to better inform residents of community-wide programs and events.
 Several ideas were vetted at the Stakeholder meetings including the idea to "Create and oversee a community calendar as a unifying resource."

-Communication with residents is a variety of ways.
+Communication with residents happens in a variety of ways.
 The Currents newsletter containing information about local services and events is mailed to everyone ten times a year.
-The PRCS Department publishes the Recreation Guide three times a year which provides recreation program and special event listings and other community services.
-The City's website includes park, recreation and cultural program information including the electronic version of the Recreation Guide and on-line registration.
+The PRCS Department publishes a Recreation Guide three times a year which provides recreation program and special event listings and other community services.
+The City's website includes park, recreation and cultural program information including an electronic version of the Recreation Guide and online registration.
 Other communication tools include electronic newsletters and Facebook.

-Keeping current with technology advances including ideas such as interactive kiosks and Wi-Fi in select parks, charging stations and demand for additional electrical and grounding needs in parks were a common theme identified in the community and stakeholder meetings.
-The Richmond Highlands Recreation Center is currently Wi-Fi and the Spartan Recreation Center is in the process of being upgraded with Wi-Fi.
-However, more outdoor sites are yet to be identified for WiFi.
-The strategic plan will explore social media and other electronic options to promote services, programs and activities and it will identify specific locations in parks that Wi-Fi will be available.
+Keeping current with technology advances including interactive kiosks and Wi-Fi in select parks, electric car charging stations and electrical and grounding needs in parks was a common theme in the community and stakeholder meetings.
+The Richmond Highlands Recreation Center is currently Wi-Fi compatible and the Spartan

+Recreation Center is in the process of being upgraded with Wi-Fi.
+Additional outdoor sites have yet to be identified for WiFi.
+The strategic plan will explore social media and other electronic options to promote services, programs and activities and identify specific locations in parks where Wi-Fi will be available.

-COMMUNITYWIDE RECREATION PROGRAMS CONCLUSION
+COMMUNITY-WIDE RECREATION PROGRAMS CONCLUSION